 Welcome to the Melbourne Disability Institute (MDI) at the University of Melbourne.
-The MDI facilitates collaborative, interdisciplinary research to build the evidence-base needed to guide social and disability policy reforms and to advance opportunity and equity for people with disability, their families and carers.
+We facilitate collaborative, interdisciplinary research to build the evidence-base needed to guide social and disability policy reforms and to advance opportunity and equity for people with disability, their families and carers.

 We are committed to co-producing collaborative research, where people with disability are involved not just as participants, but as co-creators of knowledge.
 Throughout our work, we strive to promote the inclusion and well-being of people with disability, explore issues that are or are likely to become important to people with disability and recognise, foster and communicate the contributions people with disability make to research.

 The work of the MDI is building on established programs and partnerships, including the Brotherhood of St Laurence-University of Melbourne partnership, the Scope-University of Melbourne partnership, the Hallmark Disability Research Initiative and the NHMRC Centre of Research Excellence in Disability and Health.

 The Melbourne Disability Institute has a small team who coordinate our research and engagement activities.

 The Committee is the key governing body for the Institute and consists of academics from law, public health, economics, education and the arts.